ckruu/TUI-Cha/README.md

 #### 2. Windows Notification Placement
 > Will mess up when used in diffrent DPI and resolution.

 [📜 Config](./Windhawk/NPlacement.txt)

 #### 3. Windows 11 Taskbar Styler
-> This will make your taskbar completely invisible, but it's still clickable [📜 Config](./Windhawk/Taskbar.txt)
+> This will make your taskbar completely invisible, but it's still clickable.

+[📜 Config](./Windhawk/Taskbar.txt)

 #### 4. Windows 11 Start Menu Styler
 > This will make your start menu and search menu invisible, and you cant use it.

 [📜 Config](./Windhawk/Start.txt)

 #### 5. Windows 11 Taskbar Styler
-> This will make your taskbar completely invicible, but it's still clickable [📜 Config](./Windhawk/Taskbar.txt)
+> This will make your taskbar completely invicible, but it's still clickable.

+[📜 Config](./Windhawk/Taskbar.txt)

 #### 6. Other Mods with no or minimal configurations